kmuniba98/keikaku-pet/README.md

 ## Built With

 * [Android Studio](https://developer.android.com/studio) - The official IDE for Google's Android operating system, built on JetBrains' IntelliJ IDEA.
-* [Kotlin](https://kotlinlang.org/) - A general-purpose programming language that compiles to JVM bytecode and is widely used for Android development.
+* [Kotlin](https://kotlinlang.org/) - A programming language that compiles to JVM bytecode and is widely used for Android development.

 ## Authors